 5. Entertaining presentation

 Many speakers who are still inexperienced with online moderation fear that imparting knowledge via Zoom and the like is more difficult than offline.
 I can reassure you that this is definitely not the case.
 It's only important to present the content in a suitable form and not to overwhelm the audience with too much input.
 Use a few concise contents and an appealing design – both will keep your audience's attention.
 By the way, the same applies to face-to-face events.

 Many people find it difficult to break down lectures or presentations to the essentials.
 Make this important step easier for yourself and bear in mind that the participants of the online workshop will mainly see your slides.
 You as a speaker are only visible in a very small way (at least in lecture mode).
 Maybe there are also people who only participate in your event via smartphone or tablet.
 Your slides should therefore be well structured and only cover the most important points.

 A good idea is to collect questions that arise during the presentation in the chat.
 This procedure protects your input and avoids lengthy interruptions during which some listeners quickly switch off.
 It's important to communicate this rule in advance, however, ideally with the other working agreements.

 Another tip: If possible, you should stand up during the presentation phase.
 This promotes the resonance of your voice and thus your presence in the (virtual) room.

-How to promote collaboration between the participants
+6. Promote collaboration between the participants